 Interstate 880 was originally assigned to the Sacramento Bypass between 1963 and 1980.
 It was eliminated with the realignment of Interstate 80 around the capital city as approved by AASHTO on November 14, 1980.
 See the Interstate 880 (Decommissioned) California guide for additional details and photos.

-The double-decker section of Interstate 880 along the Nimitz Freeway was the site of a tragic collapse of the Cypress Structure in the 1989 Loma Prieta earthquake, resulting in the deaths of 42 motorists.
-A large segment of I-880 reopened in Oakland on a completely new alignment in mid-1997, and by 1999, ten years after that calamity, Interstate 880 was reconstructed on a new alignment to connect to Interstates 80 and 580 in Oakland.
+The double-decker section of Interstate 880 along the Nimitz Freeway was the site of a tragic collapse of the Cypress Structure in the 1989 Loma Prieta earthquake, resulting in the deaths of 42 people.
+A large segment of I-880 reopened in Oakland on a completely new alignment in mid-1997, and by 1999, Interstate 880 was reconstructed on a new alignment to connect to Interstates 80 and 580 in Oakland.
 Community input was taken to ensure that the new freeway would be less intrusive to Oakland neighborhoods.
 In terms of design, the former two tier section of the Nimitz Freeway was reconstructed into a viaduct with no double deck sections.
 The Nimitz Freeway through this area is known as the Cypress Freeway.

 Between 1991 and 2010, Interstate 880 saw a wide variety of improvements that altered the face of the Nimitz Freeway.
 Some of the improvements were the result of the disastrous Loma Prieta Earthquake, while others were designed to improve capacity and safety implicit in an Interstate highway.
 Federal, state, and local funds paid for the Interstate 880 upgrades.
 Both Santa Clara and Alameda Counties passed transportation sales tax measures, with some proceeds earmarked toward I-880.
-The redesignation of California 17 into Interstate 880 also helped bring additional federal funds to the upgrade projects.
+The previous redesignation of California 17 into Interstate 880 also helped bring additional federal funds to the upgrade projects.